-Elma - a digital platform for sustainable development in the live music industry
+Elma - a digital platform for sustainable development in the live music and other performing arts industry

 Key themes and contents of Elma